— The Atlanta Music Project —

 Ideal candidate will possess:

-- A Bachelor of Music in flute, clarinet, oboe or bassoon
+- A Bachelor and/or Master of Music (preferred)

 - Experience working (music-related or other) with disadvantaged, urban/rural youth